ritvikmath/jekyll-now/_posts/2017-4-3-How_Many_Hearts.md

 **Assumption 3: We will treat the continuous range of heart rates as a range of integer values.**
 {:center}

 That is, if we are considering heart rates between 40 BPM and 52 BPM, we choose to split this interval up into 12 allowable integer heartbeats.
 Why do we do this?
-Looking at the way heart rate is typically reported by medical equipment, it is given in integer valued beats per minute.
+Looking at the way heart rate is typically reported by medical equipment, it is given in **integer valued beats per minute**.

 Now, given that two people have the same heart rate, how do we measure whether they have the same offset?

 Let's think about this with an example.
-Say both you and your friend have a heart rate of 40 BPM which is the same as 40 beats per 60 seconds which implies that your hearts beats once every 1.5 seconds.
+Say both you and your friend have a heart rate of **40 BPM** which is the same as **40 beats per 60 seconds** which implies that your **hearts beat once every 1.5 seconds**.

-Now, the probability that your friend's heart beats *exactly* when yours does is 0 because there are infinitely many possible offsets in a finite amount of time.
+Now, the probability that your friend's heart beats ***exactly*** when yours does is 0 because there are infinitely many possible offsets in a finite amount of time.
 Thus, we will need to make a final assumption in order to conduct a meaningful analysis going forward.

 {:center: style="text-align: center"}
 **Assumption 4: Two hearts with the same heart rate will be considered as having the same offset if their beats are within some error tolerance of one another.**